The Best Non-Alcoholic Cocktails on Philly Menus Right Now

 These aren’t “mocktails.”
 They’re classy, well-thought-out, crafted cocktails that just so happen to be alcohol-free.

-Gone are the days of mixing club soda with juice just to give it a little fizz.
-Bartenders are stocking their shelves with zero-proof brands and concocting N/A cocktails with such a high level of precision, it’s like they’re auditioning for the alcohol-free equivalent of Netflix’s Drink Masters.
-They’re tinkering with recipes that build interesting flavor profiles and add texture, infusing excitement into every glass.
+There are now entire bottle shops and bars dedicated to serving booze-less booze and specialty drinks, and gone are the days of mixing club soda with juice just to give it a little fizz.
+Bartenders are stocking their shelves with zero-proof brands and concocting N/A cocktails with such a high level of precision, it’s like they’re auditioning for the buzz-free equivalent of Netflix’s Drink Masters.
+They’re tinkering with recipes that build complex flavor profiles and add texture, infusing excitement into every glass.

 To simply call them “mocktails” would be an insult.
 Drinks as eloquent as these aren’t mocking anything — they’re so clever, so tasty, and just so darn gorgeous to look at that they’re carving out their own sections on restaurant menus.